Formally Integrable Structures I. Resolution of Solution Sheaves: Construction of the differential complex

-where $F:=\big(f_I\big)_{|I|=q-1}\in C^\infty(\Omega)^{\oplus\tbinom{r}{q-1}}$.
+where $F:=\big(f_I\big)_{|I|=q-1}\in C^\infty\left(\Omega\right)^{\oplus\tbinom{r}{q-1}}$.
 In particular,

-Hence, the Treves complex (\ref{new complex}) can be realized as our prevoius complex (\ref{resolutionS}) where $P_1,\cdots,P_r$ are complex smooth vector fields(i.e. without zero terms).
-Under the condition that $E$ is locally integrable, there are deep results on obstructions to the locally solvability of the Treves complex (\ref{new complex}) (cf. \cite{BCH},\cite{CH},\cite{FF},\cite{T2}, and references therein).
-In the next section, we will consider the problem of local $L^2$-solvability for (\ref{new complex}) without local integrablility assumption for the subbundle under cosideration.
+Hence, the Treves complex (\ref{new complex}) can be locally realized as our previous complex (\ref{resolutionS}) where $P_1,\cdots,P_r$ are complex smooth vector fields(i.e., without zero order terms), and this enables us to consider the local solvability of the Treves complex(Corollary \ref{lst}) by $L^2$-theory of the complex (\ref{resolution}).